danielwood1992/LepMap3_Scripts/README.md

 LM_FindBestOrder.sh:                Using 10 replicates of the output of each LM_ScaffInformed_StartingOrder.pl, runs OrderMarkers2 and summarises the likelihood of each
                                     run into an output folder.
 Repeats this in parallel for each chromosome.
+Is a slurm submission script.